 Tips for a clean retainer.

-You wouldn’t consider not brushing your teeth, yet many people go days – or even weeks – without cleaning their retainers.
+You wouldn’t not brush your teeth, yet many people go days—or even weeks—without cleaning their retainers.

-It is extremely important for your oral health to maintain a clean retainer.
-Just like with your teeth, plaque and bacteria can grow on your retainer, and that’s not something you’d want to apply to your teeth and gums each day!
+It is extremely important for your oral health to keep your retainer clean.
+Plaque and bacteria can grow on your retainer, and that’s not something you’d want to apply to your teeth and gums each day!

 Here are our tips for keeping your retainer in the cleanest and healthiest condition possible.